-One can assume that the Egyptian NEC stops at this point, since the negation mn does not seem to extend to cover the domain of standard negation in Coptic, although it does also spread to some modal constructions, including prohibitive/vetitive and the negative jussive.
-However, as will be seen in the next section, the whole history of its development from Middle Egyptian onwards is more complex than the presentation of its steps as distinct stages may suggest, and there are reasons to assume than the NEC lost its full force even before its last effects in Late Egyptian.
+One can assume that the Egyptian NEC stops at this point, since the negation mn does not seem to extend to cover the domain of standard negation in Coptic, although it does also spread to some modal constructions, including the prohibitive/vetitive and the negative jussive.
+However, as will be seen in the next section, the whole history of its development from Middle Egyptian onwards is more complex than the presentation of its steps as distinct stages may suggest, and there are reasons to assume than the NEC lost its full force even before its last effects in Late Egyptian and Coptic.

-3 The complex diachrony of the Egyptian NEC
+3. The complex diachrony of the Egyptian NEC

-his section a historical analysis of the Egyptian NEC that focuses on data that make the general picture more complicated than what may seem at first sight.
-As in other language families, synchronic variation plays role at different points in this history, thus making transitional stages more important than stable types.
-However, the nature of the Egyptian documentation needs to be taken into account in order to assess the of variation within the distinct corpuses that constitute it.
-A methodological preamble a presentation of the particular problems the chronology of the attestation of forms and constructions. ection 3.2 the fact that the existential negation may not be dedicated to one use even in the first phase of its emergence.
-Section 3.3 is devoted to show some atypical features of the Egyptian NEC.
+This section presents a historical analysis of the Egyptian NEC that focuses on data that make the general picture more complicated than what may seem at first sight.
+As in other language families, synchronic variation plays a key role at different points in this history, thus making transitional stages more important than stable types.
+However, the nature of the Egyptian documentation needs to be taken into account in order to assess the meaning of variation within the distinct corpuses that constitute it.
+A methodological preamble in Section 3.1 thus anticipates a presentation of the particular problems connected to the chronology of the attestation of forms and constructions.
+Section 3.2 sheds light on the fact that the existential negation may not be dedicated to one use, even in the first phase of its emergence.
+Section 3.3 is devoted to showing some atypical features of the Egyptian NEC.

 3.1 Layering and the problem of diglossia in Ancient Egyptian

 Before turning to facts regarding the precise chronology of the Egyptian NEC, an analysis of various factors that make it difficult to establish is in order.
 It is a well-known fact that prolonged variation between older and emergent forms in a given phase of a language may obscure the historical reconstruction of its evolution.
 The phenomenon of layering plays the same role in Egyptian as in other languages.
 Beyond negation, it is observed in many domains of the language.
 In this respect, there is nothing particular to Ancient Egyptian.
 However, the nature of the documentation makes the situation of the linguist even more difficult.
 First, it is not always possible to date a document with the precision needed to reconstruct a historical path.
-Moreover, even in texts that can be dated with some accuracy and belong to the same historical moment, layering plays different role and can have different effects according to its register, genre or discourse category.
-From the end of Middle Kingdom on, the use of the classical language in texts showing various degrees of formality prompted gyptologists to create the notion of Egyptien de tradition.
+Moreover, even in texts that can be dated with some accuracy and belong to the same historical moment, layering plays different roles and can have different effects, according to its register, genre or discourse category.
+From the end of Middle Kingdom on, the use of the classical language in texts showing various degrees of formality prompted Egyptologists to create the notion of Egyptien de tradition.
 This label designates a multifaceted reality.
-Middle Egyptian becomes a literary language of communication in formal register used much Latin in the Medieval Period.
-However, the concrete reality bound with this general definition vary a lot from one text to another, depending on time but also on various contexts of use.
+Middle Egyptian becomes a literary language of communication in formal register, used much like Latin in the Medieval Period.
+However, the concrete reality bound with this general definition can vary a lot from one text to another, depending on time but also on various contexts of use.
 Beyond the extension of the well-known phenomenon of layering, the Egyptian documentation thus shows a preservation of ancient forms in texts dating from times much posterior to their living use in the spoken language.
 As for negative existential constructions, the conservatism in formal and literary registers may be illustrated through the use of the construction ni wn.
-It is indeed maintained in texts written in Egyptien de tradition during the New Kingdom such as in the following exampleshows its use for expressing sentential possession
+It is indeed maintained in texts written in Egyptien de tradition during the New Kingdom, such as seen in the following example, which shows its use for expressing sentential possession: